Jane Hartley DL - Chairman

 Philip Mounstephen has been Bishop of Truro since late 2018.
 Prior to returning to his family roots in Cornwall he led an international charity facilitating links across the global Anglican Communion, having previously led churches in both London and Paris.
 Shortly after he arrived in Truro he led an independent review into the Government’s response to Christian persecution, and is a Trustee of a number of other Cornish charities.
 He is married to Ruth and lives with her and Noggin the Dog on the Trelissick estate.
 He supports Newcastle United (‘the triumph of hope over experience’) and collects old vinyl albums

 Daphne Skinnard DL

-Currently Assistant Editor at BBC Radio Cornwall, she is the link between the community and the radio station managing Outside Broadcasts, events and partnerships with local organisations, she also runs BBC Radio Cornwall’s charitable appeals.
+Assistant Editor at BBC Radio Cornwall, she is the link between the community and the radio station, she also oversees BBC Radio Cornwall’s charitable appeals.

 Daphne enjoys many aspects of Cornish life, including being a governor of Truro and Penwith College, a board member of Kneehigh Theatre, the County Patron for Cancer Research UK and Chapter Canon at Truro Cathedral.
 She was appointed a Deputy Lieutenant in July 2012.

-She is passionate about the Cornish coast and countryside and free time is spent sharing her enthusiasm of the local area and what it has to offer with her two children.
+She is passionate about the Cornish coast and countryside.
+Free time is spent sharing her enthusiasm of the local area and what it has to offer with family and friends.

 Tom Van Oss